 Now, the circular economy is not a new concept.
 It goes back at least as far back as the 90s.
 Yet it never really got adopted into capitalism, because the value was not visible to the vast majority of customers.
 In fact, circular models are less convenient to customers.
 No company can afford to spend resources on something that gave negative competitive advantage.

 But then, the social tipping point was achieved.
-Today, a circular economy transition is being seriously discussed in economist circles and among industry leaders.
+Today, a circular economy transition is a serious discussion in economist circles and among industry leaders.
 It took less than 5 years after the social shift to gain traction.
 Its proponents have been trying for decades.
 And it all boils down to one thing: enough of the ordinary public got serious about it, that they would restrain their spending behaviour accordingly.

 What has this got to do with carbon offsetting?

 We could just leave companies to offset their carbon footprint on their own.
 However, regulatory measures – on their own – are slow.

 But suppose enough energy consumers become like zero waste activists, and start to restrain energy consumption accordingly – and publicly share ideas for how to do it.

 I’ll pay extra for renewable energy, because the surcharge is still cheaper than carbon offsetting it.

 We’ll take just one vacation and regionally, because we can’t afford to offset the carbon footprint for intercontinental flights for all of us.